zio/zio/docs/datatypes/stream/zstream.md

 ### Resourceful Streams

-Most of the constructors of `ZStream` have a special variant to lift a Managed resource to a Stream (e.g. `ZStream.fromReaderManaged`).
+Most of the constructors of `ZStream` have a special variant to lift a scoped resource to a Stream (e.g. `ZStream.fromReaderScoped`).
 By using these constructors, we are creating streams that are resource-safe.
 Before creating a stream, they acquire the resource, and after usage; they close the stream.

-ZIO Stream also has `acquireRelease` and `finalizer` constructors which are similar to `ZManaged`.
+ZIO Stream also has `acquireRelease` and `finalizer` constructors which are similar to `ZIO.acquireRelease`.
 They allow us to clean up or finalizing before the stream ends:

 #### Acquire Release